check-spelling-sandbox/redpanda/docs/rfcs/20191020_partition_allocator.md

     /// initialized to (#cores * 7000) - 2
     uint32_t _partition_capacity;

     /// each index is a CPU.
-A weight is roughly the number of assigments
+A weight is roughly the number of assignments
     /// _weights.size() == # of cores
     std::vector<uint32_t> _weights;
 };